ferdinandputra86/ai-marketing-trust-analyzer/README.md

 ## 5. Issues I Ran Into and How I Solved Them

-Deciding on project scope: The task was simple, but I wanted to show initiative without overbuilding, so I kept the app lightweight and browser-based (no backend, no external AI API).
+Deciding on project scope: The task was simple, but I wanted to show initiative without overbuilding, so I kept the app lightweight and browser based (no backend, no external AI API).
 The lesson: good execution is not about adding complexity; it is about matching the goal.

 Designing the scoring framework: Trustworthiness in marketing is subjective, so I used transparent heuristic signals rather than claiming objective accuracy.